 4. What tasks do you, personally, not need to do?

 This is a bit more of an advanced tactic, but I’m going to include it nonetheless.
-When our calendars and brains are packed, it’s hard to think in terms of the big picture when it comes to building your business.
+It’s hard to think in terms of the big picture when it comes to building your business when our calendars and brains are packed.
 If your time is packed with slogging through invoices, making lunches, and doing laundry, it’s going to be really hard to be inspired with a breakthrough marketing idea for yourself.

 How to Answer the Question

 So, my challenge to you is to evaluate what it is you do that you don’t need to be doing.
 Not tasks that don’t need to be done but tasks that don’t need to be done by you.
 For example, if cleaning your home takes up an hour or two each day, is that something that you could outsource?
 If you make $50 or $60 an hour and pay a housecleaner $25 or $30 an hour, it makes a lot of financial sense to outsource.

 And don’t forget the “focus and willpower cost,” too.
 I like to cook every once in a while.
 But I hate having to come up with and prepare healthy meals for myself every day.
 It’s right in the middle of the day when I’m just trying to get through some work and I find it so daunting to take on.
 My solution?
 I found a delicious pre-prepared meal service.
 Now, I just microwave a healthy lunch instead of having to make one.